4 Uses of Mind Maps to Improve Your Design Process

 According to a Telepathy article: ‘design research allows for the exploration and definition of highly abstract concepts.
 It reduces guesswork, miscommunication, and inefficiencies in the development process through prioritizing early-stage testing and definition’.

-This shows the critical role research plays in the design process.
+This shows the critical role research plays in the design process and thinking uses of mind maps.

 How does mind mapping help here?
-First, it enables you to identify research opportunities or organize your research data.
+First, it enables you to identify opportunities or organize your data.

-For example, let’s say you’re a UX designer and want to conduct user research.
-You can use a mind map to outline survey questions and further build upon them with your findings from the research.
+For example, you’re a UX designer and want to conduct user research.
+You can use a mind map to outline survey questions and build upon them with your research findings.

 Doing this gives you a bird’s eye view of the situation, helping you identify gaps and implement learnings while designing.